alchemy-swift/alchemy/Docs/6b_RuneRelationships.md

 - [HasOne](#hasone)
 - [HasRelationship Caveat](#hasrelationship-caveat)

 Relationships are an important part of an SQL database.
-Rune provides first class support for defining, keeping track of, and loading realationships between records.
+Rune provides first class support for defining, keeping track of, and loading relationships between records.

 Out of the box, Rune supports three kinds of relationships, represented by property wrappers `@BelongsTo`, `@HasMany`, and `@HasOne`.